 Anthraquinones – Aloin and emodin are the most important ones.
 Together they are strong painkillers.
 Also, in their pure form, they are powerful laxatives.

 Salicylic Acid – This is an aspirin-like compound which is anti-inflammatory.
 When used orally and topically it helps to break down dead tissue.

-Health benefits and top ten reasons to drink it
+Health benefits facts and top ten reasons to drink it

 Dr Peter Atherton MB ChB, DObst RCOG, FRCGP Peter has gained a great understanding of the power of herbal remedies whilst serving in the Far East and India and has published three books on the subject of aloe vera.
 He studied the medical effects of aloe vera as a Research Fellow at Oxford University.
 He is also an Advisory Board Member of Forever Living Products (U.K).
 Here are his Top Ten Reasons Why We Should Drink Aloe.